How God advises us through the mouths of other people.

 Like me, I am sure you already know that bad experiences can be a ‘cruel teacher’, so it is in our best interests to be open to sound advice in this regard.
 And of course act appropriately.

 Now obviously not all advice received from friends and family etc will be sound, so we do need to use some discretion here.
-But if advice offered to us, in this way, provides sensible alternatives to our own thoughts on something important in life – family life, personal relationships, education, job, career, helping others, faith journey, acquiring essential assets etc. – then it pays for us to consider it seriously.
+But if advice offered to us, in this way, gives sensible alternatives to our own thoughts on something important in life – our family, personal relationships, education, job, career, helping others, faith journey, acquiring essential assets etc. – then it pays for us to consider it seriously.
 And not surprisingly, I guess, we would especially consider advice from people we respect, especially Christian friends, family members or even our older friends.

 The next article refers to how God tries to prevent us from making ‘bad life choices’.
 I am referring to potentially self destructive decisions there.